 If popsicles aren't your speed, well I'd find you a little suspect, but then I'd serve you up some of my Pina Colada Push Pops, some Key Lime Mojito Mousse Cake or these light, one-bite Orange Blossom Crème Chantilly Macarons.
 I know, I know - there is baking involved, but not a whole lot - so, I say they count!

-All that aside – they were DELICIOUS!
-I had not tried the pudding mix prior, but was pleasantly surprised by the presence of actual pistachio pieces in the mix.
+All that aside - they were DELICIOUS!
+I had not tried the pudding mix prior, but I was pleasantly surprised by the presence of actual pistachio pieces in the mix.
 AND, the touch of almond extract and berries really heightened the flavour.
-I used half milk and half cream – both lactose free, but regular half and half would work just as well for those of you who can tolerate lactose.
+I used half milk and half cream - both lactose-free, but regular half-and-half would work just as well for those of you who can tolerate lactose.
 I liked them.
-The extremely picky Mister loved them.
-I’ll go three-for-three and venture a bet that you would too.
+The extremely picky Mister loved them as well.
+I'll go three-for-three and venture a bet that you would too.
+Enjoy!

 - 500 ml half and half